ultimate-vegan/dwwtool/README.md

 idk lol install linux

-i have no idea if this program will even work on windows right now, i don't have a windows installation to test it on
+certain features definitely won't work on windows due to them executing commands in a linux terminal, and there is currently no code for windows support

 ## Dependencies